 The Takeaway

 Credit card companies assign credit card limits to consumers based on one of three typical models.
 Often, your ability to handle credit and pay it back on a timely basis comes into play when determining how high your credit limit is.
-If you’d like a higher credit card limit, you can ask your current card issuer if your financial status has improved, or you could consider applying for a new credit card.
+If you’d like a higher credit card limit and your financial situation is in good standing, you can ask your current card issuer for a higher limit, or you could consider applying for a new credit card.

 FAQ